 Sexual Assault has become an epidemic, with every 98 seconds someone experiences sexual assault in the United States.
 In order for survivors in Nevada to get the justice they deserve for these crimes, I have sponsored and supported several pieces of legislation.

 In 2015 I helped form the Sexual Assault Kit Backlog Working Group to address policy matters associated with backlog of untested kits.
 There were approximately 7,814 untested kits in the state.
 In order to address this issue, during the 2017 legislative session, I sponsored Assembly Bill 97.
-This bill requires all kits to be submitted to Nevada’s Sexual Assault Forensics Evidence (SAFE) within 30 days and processed within 120 days to prevent future backlogging, while allocating $3 million dollars to process the current backlogged kits and run DNA evidence of offenders through the federal criminal database.
+This bill requires all kits to be submitted to Nevada’s Sexual Assault Forensics Evidence (SAFE) within 30 days and processed within 120 days to prevent future backlogging.
+Also, $3 million dollars will be allocated to process the current backlogged kits and run DNA evidence of offenders through the federal criminal database.
 This last legislative session, I also sponsored Assembly Bill 176, the Sexual Assault Survivors’ Bill of Rights Act, to focus more on the survivor and provide a more timely response and support services.